divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### unpauseReturnCollateral

 Function to unpause the withdrawal of collateral.
 This is achieved by updating the `pauseReturnCollateralUntil` storage variable equal to the block's timestamp prevailing at the time of the call.
+If the return of collateral is already unpaused, the function will revert.
 The function does not implement a delay.

 ```js
 function unpauseReturnCollateral() external;